 Many of the conditions and circumstances that insurance companies consider special cases hinge on the question of an applicant’s overall health and well-being.
-The more burdened by ailments and medical complaints an individual is, the likelier it is for their health to take a turn for the worse, and in turn, the provider is faced with a greater chance that it will have to deliver a costly death benefit to the beneficiary.
+The more burdened by ailments and medical complaints an individual is, the likelier it is for the provider to have to deliver a costly death benefit to the beneficiary.

 When it comes to smoker life insurance, the rate is usually double compared to a non-smoker.
 To be considered a non-smoker, you must self-attest that you smoke less than a pack a month.
 If you used to smoke and quit, you are typically considered a non-smoker after a year and may qualify for a lower rate, although a physical may be required to verify.

 It’s no surprise that special cases tend to get assigned higher rates, compensating providers for their increased liability.
 Other factors – such as age, weight and occupation – can have a similar effect, though to a lesser extent than the special cases outlined above.

 However, hope is not lost for policyholders who may routinely be considered special cases.
 Some insurance companies offer lower-cost policies focusing exclusively on the aforementioned conditions, either individually or as a combination.
 Under such plans, policyholders would be covered if they were ever to develop the designated condition(s).
 This presents a middle-ground for those at increased medical risk to obtain some form of life insurance that will account for their greatest concerns, rather than disqualifying them based on it.